Best Books from 2023

 This novel transports you to 1940s rural Colorado and the home of teenager Victoria Nash.
 Despite her young age, she runs the household as the sole female in a family of troubled men.
 One day, she meets Wilson Moon, a mysterious young drifter who has been displaced from his tribal land.
 Their sudden and passionate connection is full of danger and secrets.

-Victoria ends up fleeing to the harsh mountain wilderness in a small hut, where she struggles against impossible conditions.
+Victoria flees to a harsh mountain wilderness in a small hut, where she struggles against impossible conditions.
 As the Gunnison River rises and threatens her homeland, she begins a quest to fight for all she has lost.

 This is a great pick if you enjoy deep and descriptive, character-driven reads.
-While much of the book is slower-paced, the final chapters are said to be the best.
+While much of the book is slower-paced, the final chapters are the best.

 Don’t miss our entire book club guide for Go As a River, which includes discussion questions, food ideas, and so much more!